Antenna Efficiency

 Calculating Efficiency

 There is no easy, cut and dried, measure of antenna efficiency.
 Bandwidth, number of DX contacts worked, coil type, antenna type, mounting type, antenna shootouts, make, brand, matching method, cap hat, nil, not, nix, nothing!
 Even modeling can give you a false impression.
-So, the question remains; how do you know if it is efficient?
+So, the question remains, how do you know if it is efficient?

-Efficiency can be calculated (not exactly, but close enough) if all we know the three R (Rr, Rc, and Rg) values.
-All we have to do is add these factors together to get Rt (Rr+Rc+Rg=Rt), and divide Rr by Rt.
-For an average 8 foot antenna mounted on an average vehicle, and using an estimated ground plane loss, the efficiency ranges between .2% on 80 meters to maybe 80% on 10 meters.
+Efficiency can be calculated (not exactly, but close enough) if all we know the three Rs (Rr, Rc, and Rg) values.
+All we have to do is add these factors together to get Rt (Rr+Rc+Rg=Rt), then divide Rr by Rt.
+For an average 8 foot antenna mounted on an average vehicle, and using an estimated ground losses, the efficiency ranges between .2% on 80 meters to maybe 80% on 10 meters.
 These figures are based on data taken from Chapter 16 of the ARRL Antenna handbook.
 By the way, if you want to know just how important coil Q is, calculate the efficiency differences between the figures for coil Qs of 50, and 300.
 If you prefer to use dB as a reference, the formulas is 10 log (Rr/Rt).

 The aforementioned method assumes we know the radiation resistance.
 We don't, at least with certainty, even if we go through the necessary formula machinations listed in the ARRL Antenna Handbook.
 However, there is a way to get close, or at least as close as we need to be.